-Why should you do night photography when it's cloudy? | Photofocus
+Why should you do night photography when it's cloudy?

 The next photo, shown above, is absurdly cloudy.
 It was initially somewhat clear, but as the sun melted into the horizon, more and more clouds appeared until finally, almost the entire sky was covered.

-Initially disappointed, I began to realize that the clouds might add a certain eeriness to some of the photos of houses buried in sand.
+Initially disappointed, I began to realize that the clouds might add a certain eeriness to some of the photos of houses buried in the sand.
 Here’s a photo in which I actually desaturated the photo slightly to go with the cloudy feel and exaggerate the already eerie feel.

 Bracket your landscape

 Partially cloudy skies work as well, even when the clouds are low, as with this photo above, taken in Joshua Tree National Park in the Mojave Desert.
-The blurring of the moving clouds adds drama and movement to the composition, and bracket the rocky foreground, adding to the already surreal landscape.
+The blurring of the moving clouds adds drama and movement to the composition, and brackets the rocky foreground, adding to the already surreal landscape.

-Although this would be more romantic if we knew the glow were from a setting sun, the reality is that this is light pollution from Coachella Valley.
+Although this would be more romantic if we knew the glow was from a setting sun, the reality is that this is light pollution from Coachella Valley.

 Adding drama and movement